Phil LaMarr: Early life and career

 LaMarr was born in Los Angeles, California.
 He decided to become an actor when he was in middle school performing in a play.
 When he was in high school, LaMarr landed a summer job on the animated series Mister T. He attended Yale University where he majored in English.
 LaMarr became a comedy writer.
 He decided to become a voice actor after joining MadTV.

 Career

 Mad TV

-LaMarr, unlike most of the other original nine cast members of Mad TV, had extensive television and film jobs experience when he joined the show (as did fellow cast member David Herman).
+LaMarr, unlike most of the other original nine cast members of Mad TV, had extensive television and film jobs experience when he joined the show.
 Even before college, he had voiced a character on the Mister T cartoon show.

 Some of the recurring characters LaMarr performed on Mad TV were Desperation Lee ("Funky Walker Dirty Talker"), Jaq the UBS Guy, "sexy player" Rick, talentless R&B singer Savante, and Rocket Revengers star Lieutenant Abraham Jefferson (a.k.a.
 Lincoln Willis).

 LaMarr has done impressions of the following celebrities: